gosukiwi/gosukiwi.github.io/_drafts/model-view-presenter.md

 This approach is not ideal if:

 * Your application is really small and simple
-* You care about the final size (in KB) of your application
+* You care about the final size (as in KB) of your application
 * You have non-standard needs
 * Your team doesn't have experience with the framework you want to use
 * You don't want to be locked-in to a single framework or library